PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting design diary.md

 - choice

 ## Statement 2: is giving the players a role in designing the combat map going to help with statement 1
+- having this discovery check pushes players to deeply interact with their environment
 - the design of the system already depends on players discovering valuable microterrain (lv-1) like cover concealment supplies or paths
 - it makes little sense to deny them the ability to discover (lv0)
 - the subjective nature of terrain value

 ## Statement 3: What is the utility[^1] of certain terrain?

-When a unit rolls their discovery check, they define the functional utility of that terrain to them.
+When a unit rolls their discovery check, they are determining what that terrain's utility will be in regards to them.

 This utility is dependent on a relationship between
-- the individual values of the terrain
+- the general characteristics of the terrain
-- the groups resources
+- the units resources and preferences
-- the action the group wants to take
-- the opposing groups resources
+- the opposing units resources and preferences
-- the action the opposition wants to take
 - the game's meta

+Utility is subjective because of these dependencies, so it can't directly become an objective value that authentic gameplay requires, but only converted.
+For example, the discovery check currently cannot distinguish between flat ground and rolling valleys without a lot of lookup tables, nor can it support a unit's preferences.

-therefore, utility is subjective because it's relational, so the most efficient way we can convert a terrain's utility into function is through open ended descriptors.
+The most efficient way we can convert a terrain's utility into mechanical benefits while taking preferences and characteristics into account is through player choice constrained by open ended descriptors: the players determine what kind of terrain they receive, the dice decide the value.

+## how much value does a descriptor get you?
+- how valuable is it
+- how broad that value is

+could use a side dice with the choice of how valuable or how broad taking up two slots

 ### what terrain functions are there?
 - Cover
+	- Use tactics roll to determine if cover is nearby
+	- ~~Unaware enemies roll 2d20h for abstract cover~~
 - Concealment
 - observation
 - obstacles
 - frontage
 - forage
+	- We can game forage levels with the following mechanics
+	- Patch yield
+	- Clues for patch location:
+		- Patterning
-- quantity microterrain
+- quantity/microterrain
 ### what are other terrain characteristics other than their direct utility
 - positive/negative space
 - % obstructions/clearings
 - shape

-## map conventions
+## what general map conventions exist?
 - average region size
 - pattern
 - number of regions found per discovery

-## How do we record map patterns?
+## How do we record these characteristics in a short manner?

 - Musical notation
 - network graph